erdogant/distfit/README.md

 # Plot results
 .plot()

-See below for the exact working of the functions
+See below for the exact working of the functions.
 ```

 ## Contents